 As part of our virtual NGINX Sprint conference in September, developers from around the world gathered (virtually of course!) for the first NGINX for Good Hackathon.
 We invited them to use NGINX Open Source and NGINX Unit to build an app or website that helps people impacted by the COVID‑19 pandemic or other social issues, whether at a local level or around the world.

 A number of developers from around the world – including India, Pakistan, Spain, Turkey, and the United States – came together the day before NGINX Sprint began, and with support from NGINX staff brainstormed ideas rooted in our open source tech.
 They formed international teams and worked for the next three days on their projects.
 On the final day of NGINX Sprint, representatives from four of the teams presented their solutions, explaining both how they chose a group to help and how they chose the architecture and technologies for their solution.
 Our judges thought all four solutions were great and couldn’t pick just one.
 So congratulations to all four winners!

 Meet the Winners

 Team Khan decided to help a group especially hard hit by job loss during the COVID‑19 pandemic – people who do manual labor or casual work.
-The team took its particular inspiration from street food vendors in India, whose work is considered casual and so not officially registered or regulated.
+The team took its particular inspiration from street food vendors in Pakistan, whose work is considered casual and so not officially registered or regulated.
 The app, provisionally called “Roadmap 360”, will connect employers and small businesses looking for workers with workers looking for jobs.

 Team 2 (which was happy to keep its preassigned name!) had a similar idea, recognizing the need for job‑hunting assistance among a diverse range of people, either new to their industries or transitioning from other careers.
 They create a profile on the app that helps employers find them and understand the personal circumstances behind their need for a job.